heisfaithful/heisfaithful.github.io/_posts/2020-03-19-church-and-coronavirus.md

 *Update: My friend Blaize [has a post up on how Hurricane Katrina prepared him for this](https://heisfaithful.github.io/church/2020/03/19/church-and-coronavirus.html) which touches some of the same ideas at the end; one of his conclusions is this:
 > the best thing I can do and that we all can do is help one another...
 *

+*Update 2: Here are some [concrete ideas for ways to love others in this time](https://www.thegospelcoalition.org/article/love-neighbor-pandemic/)